erikdunncyber/Configuring-a-Cisco-router-s-Hostname-Password-and-Password-Encryption-through-the-CLI/README.md

-<h1>Packet Tracer - Configuring a Router's Hostname, Password, and Password Encryption through Cisco CLI</h1>
+<h1>Packet Tracer - Configuring a Cisco router's Hostname, Password, and Password Encryption through the CLI</h1>

 <p align="center">
 I created a simple LAN with 3 PCs connected to a switch, connected to a router: <br/>